shih-chuan/Raycast2D/README.md

 ## Usage

-After building the library, you can now import it to your python object.
+After building the library, you can now import it to your python project.

 ```python=
 from _raycast2d import litAreaPolygon, litAreaRays, FloatVector